This is our comprehensive SEO service, designed to improve your website rankings by following a proven approach over a few months.

 Using this brief as a guide, we will write your content with confidence that it’s going to be set up right to rank for your main keyword and the secondary and long-tail keywords that go along with it.

 This is exactly the same concept as in Month 1 - but we’re building more links now.
 Here’s a table summarizing the different gig levels:

 Last but not least, we wrap up the month with a plan should you want to continue working with us.

 We’ll send these over to you for review - and if they look good to you, we’ll go ahead and make the changes on your website for you (up to 10 per page).

 SEO RANKING EXAMPLES

 These are a few current examples of the ranking boosts we achieve with our on- and off-site SEO services.
-Sometimes there can be a Contact us today to learn more about our approach and how we can help you improve your own result., other times it needs consistent work over a few months.
-The bottom line is this: .
+Sometimes there can be a huge effect right away, other times it needs consistent work over a few months.
+The bottom line is this: It works.
+Contact us today to learn more about our approach and how we can help you improve your own result.